Q&A: Prof Ricky Sharma

 Q&A - 25TH SEPTEMBER 2017

-Consultant in clinical oncology at The London Clinic explains some exciting advances in the field of radiotherapy
+Professor Ricky Sharma, consultant in clinical oncology at The London Clinic, explains some exciting advances in the field of radiotherapy

 What is radiotherapy?